Behind every child who believes in themselves is a parent who believed in them first.

 “Because then it forces you into this vicious cycle where you’re like ‘What’s the next thing I need to do now?
 Because I need it back.’
 Think about that compounded by two billion people and then think about how people react to the perceptions of others.
 It’s just really, really bad,” he continues.

-Cyberbullying can be detrimental to self-esteem precisely because it happens in such a public place and, unlike schoolyard bullying, it leaves a digital record that can be shared and passed around.
+Cyberbullying can be detrimental to self-esteem precisely because it happens in such a public place and, unlike schoolyard bullying, it leaves a digital record that can be shared and passed around, prolonging it.

 “In our recent study, Digital Deception: Exploring the Online Disconnect between Parents and Kids, it was found that 93% of youth (ages 10–17) have at least one social media account, and 86% check those accounts daily . . . it was found that Facebook, Ask.fm, and Twitter were the three sites where bullying occurred the most–although Facebook was a clear frontrunner with 54% of reports originating from those using the well-known social networking tool.”— McAfee, Cyberbullying: Words do Hurt When it Comes to Social Media

 How many likes you get, how many friends you have and how viral your content is has become the new measure of social status.

 Read Corey Simon’s story on how releasing himself from the grip of social media changed his life: I’m 17 And I Deleted All My Social Media.
 Here’s What Happened.